stackhpc/stackhpc-release-train/docs/index.md

 # StackHPC Release Train

-The StackHPC release train is a mechanism to provide tested, reprodicible software releases for our supported clients.
+The StackHPC release train is a mechanism to provide tested, reproducible software releases for our supported clients.
 This site provides documentation for the StackHPC release train, covering this and other related repositories, as well as the services that comprise the live system.

 ## Background